- Published on

 Average minimum data consumption | 5-10 MB | 1 Gb | 15-30 Gb |

-Using Android Auto offline:
+Using Android Auto offline to reduce data usage:

-Using Android Auto online:
+Using Android Auto online (normal data usage):

-The amount of mobile Internet consumption depends on the settings of the app, the smartphone and the intensity of use of services through Android Auto.
+The amount of mobile Internet consumption depends on the settings of the app, the smartphone, and the intensity of use of services through Android Auto.

 If you use Google Maps and other services via Android Auto in online mode, you will need a large amount of data.